Things to do in San Diego!

 North of this is La Jolla and then Del Mar… with zip codes that everyone dreams of having one day.
 Beautiful houses, nice shops and restaurants and nice beaches.

 My husband was on the Navy Bases in Coronado and Downtown, we lived in Ocean Beach, and I worked near La Jolla… so this strip of coast is what I know best… and are what I always recommend to friends.
-If you go further north… I bet you can also find great places by the beach.
+If you go further north or south… I bet you can also find great places by the beach.

 Hotels are up and down the coast… so try to stay west of I5… or make sure you vacation takes you there!